Skip to main content

 Amplifying Growth Hormone Peptide Therapy

-Peptide therapies using secretagogues like Sermorelin, Ipamorelin, or CJC-1295 are designed to stimulate the body’s own production of (GH) in a natural, pulsatile manner.
+Peptide therapies using secretagogues like Sermorelin, Ipamorelin, or CJC-1295 are designed to stimulate the body’s own production of growth hormone (GH) in a natural, pulsatile manner.
 The effectiveness of these protocols is profoundly influenced by lifestyle choices that align with the body’s natural GH release patterns.

 The following table illustrates how different types of exercise can support various hormonal optimization goals: